 In the mid-'90s, however, somewhere between its transformation from educational to IT hub, Pune also got serious about sport.
-Not that Punekars had ignored sports before the National Games came to town in 1994, but the construction of the Shiv Chhatrapati Sports City on the outskirts of the city for the event marked the arrival of a new phase.
+Not that Punekars - as the city's inhabitants are called - had ignored sports before the National Games came to town in 1994, but the construction of the Shiv Chhatrapati Sports Complex on the outskirts of the city for the event marked the arrival of a new phase.

-Back then the sports complex at Balewadi on the Mumbai-Bangalore national highway - about 12km from Deccan Gymkhana - was considered too far from the city centre by many.
-So much has changed during the last two decades.
-The sprawling new cricket stadium was built last year more than 15km down the highway to Mumbai, at Gahunje, and most students and professionals now don't mind travelling up to 50km to watch a game of IPL there.
+Back then, this complex - at Balewadi on the Mumbai-Bangalore national highway, about 12km from Deccan Gymkhana - was considered too far from the city centre.
+So much has changed over the last two decades.
+The sprawling new cricket stadium built in 2012 was more than 15km down the highway to Mumbai, and most students and professionals now don't mind travelling up to 50km to watch an IPL game there.

-Cricket connoisseurs will remember that Pune hosted the Marylebone Cricket Club in 1932-33, and Pentangular games over the next decade or so.
-Also, how Prof DB Deodhar broke away from the Bombay province, co-founded the Maharashtra Cricket Association and led them to back-to-back Ranji titles; the rise of Chandu Borde as city's most prominent cricketer; and sadly, how the city's cricketers haven't gotten their due when it comes to representing the country.
+Cricket connoisseurs will remember that Pune hosted the Marylebone Cricket Club in 1932-33, and the Pentangular games over the next decade or so.
+They will also recall how Prof DB Deodhar broke away from the Bombay province, co-founded the Maharashtra Cricket Association and led the team to back-to-back Ranji titles; they will recount the rise of Chandu Borde as city's most prominent cricketer; and they will note that, sadly, the city's cricketers haven't got their due when it comes to representing the country.

-Pune was an important cricket centre in the pre-independence era, till the 1960s, but the city's cricket was limited to three or four major gymkhanas.
+Pune was an important cricket centre till the 1960s, but the city's cricket was limited to three or four major gymkhanas.
 The Deccan Gymkhana and the PYC Hindu Gymkhana - situated opposite each other - catered to the cricket-loving public in the main city, and the Poona Club (formerly the European Club) and Parsee Gymkhana were where cricketers from the cantonment area played.

 From the late-'60s, fans flocked to the college grounds to watch top-notch cricket.
 "The college cricket scenario was so strong and competitive since my childhood that an impressive performance in the inter-college final would more or less lead to the player breaking into Maharashtra's Ranji squad," says Surendra Bhave, a former Maharashtra captain and current coach.